 Two overriding issues face families owning so-called heritage businesses who wish to maintain sustained business success: achieving strong business performance and ensuring family harmony.

-A portfolio-driven strategy typically opens up for more entrepreneurship.
-The portfolio entrepreneurs come alive!
-While family firms represent assets, i.e., “things”, portfolio entrepreneurs are real people who might contribute to the growth of these assets in value.
+A portfolio-driven strategy typically opens up more entrepreneurship.
+The portfolio entrepreneur comes alive.
+While family firms represent assets, i.e. “things”, portfolio entrepreneurs are real people who might contribute to the growth of these assets in value.

 The portfolio entrepreneur is defined as a manager who has simultaneous ownership of multiple businesses.
-Wealth creation seems to be an essential driver for a portfolio entrepreneur; i.e., to develop profitable new businesses, and to try out a new business concept, inspired by the creative impulse or intellectual curiosity.
+Wealth creation seems to be an essential driver for a portfolio entrepreneur; i.e. to develop profitable new businesses, and to try out new business concepts, inspired by creative impulse or intellectual curiosity.

 A strategic commitment can result in the long-term building of family-owned portfolios over many years, even over generations.
-My own portfolio investment firm, SUI, for instance, was founded in 1929 as a shipping company, but is now a portfolio; I represent the third generation of ownership, and the fourth generation having just taken over.
+My own portfolio investment firm, SUI, for instance, was founded in 1929 as a shipping company but is now a portfolio.
+I represent the third generation of ownership, with the fourth generation having just taken over.
 Maintaining the required level of entrepreneurship over the generations requires active commitment.
 A strong involvement in business activities in the portfolio seems key, including the ability to grow businesses, as well as diversify, wind businesses down, or exit certain sectors.
 Entrepreneurial drive is thus paramount.

 Starting a portfolio may not only be driven by financial considerations, however, as manifested as profits, cash flow, risk, and so on.
-There may be personal motives too, to do with career fulfillment.
-For instance, I have an extensive background in the business educational sector, which served as a guide to SUI’s involvement in the education business.
+There may be personal motives too, to do with career fulfilment.
+For instance, I have an extensive background in the business education sector, which served as a guide to SUI’s involvement in the education business.

 One way of viewing a portfolio might be according to its degree of risk.
 A portfolio might consist of the following four parts: